kudodefi/cirf/README.md

 You can activate any agent directly by tagging or calling their name:

 ```
-# Option A: Full orchestration (recommended)
+# Option A: Full orchestration
-You: @SKILL.md Research Arbitrum for potential investment
+You: Read @SKILL.md and help me research
 AI: [Reads SKILL.md, creates plan, spawns agents, executes]

 # Option B: Activate specific agent directly